-You are required to buy two lining socks, two cool-max trekking socks and two padded trekking socks.
+You are required to buy two lining socks, two cool-max trekking socks, and two padded trekking socks.
 You won’t have to wear lining socks under these.
-Rember to buy best hiking socks to prevent blister to make your trek comfortable.
+Remember, to buy hiking socks to prevent blister to make your trek comfortable.

 e.
 Pairs of breathable underpants –

 For these too Icebreaker is proved to be very good.
-Alternatively, you can use some sports pants you can buy in a sport shop which can be much cheaper.
+Alternatively, you can use some sports pants you can buy in a sports shop which can be much cheaper.

 f.
 Sport bras

 During the day, there’s a high possibility of you sweating like an athlete.
-So for that you can put on sport bras which will be much more comfortable.
+So for that, you can put on sports bras which will be much more comfortable.

 g.
 Long johns